 It is thought that three in ten Americans suffer with dog allergies to varying degrees of severity.

-Consequently, those who suffer from allergies should purchase a hypoallergenic dog as these animals tend to produce a lower level of dander and therefore may not trigger an allergic reaction.
+Consequently, those who suffer from allergies should purchase hypoallergenic, as these animals tend to produce a lower level of dander and therefore may not trigger allergies.

 Small Hypoallergenic Dogs